 However, other research shows that eating more frequently (6 versus 2 meals per day) means that you’re more likely to hold on to your muscle while you lose weight .

 All things considered, if gaining or retaining muscle mass is a priority, I think you’re better off spreading your daily protein intake across the day, rather than getting it in one huge meal in the evening.

-You’ve decided that you want to fast all day and eat one big meal at night.
+You’ve decided that you want to go on the OMAD diet, fast all day and eat one big meal at night.
 But, you still want to go to the gym 3-4 times a week.

 Does eating once a day mean that exercising is out of the question?
 Or can you do both and still see good results?

 Let’s say that you go to the gym first thing in the morning and lift weights for 30-40 minutes.
 If you eat one big meal at night, finishing your workout at 8am means that you’ve still got another 10 hours or so before it’s time to eat.
 That’s far from ideal if building muscle is your main goal.